cskinner74/simpaudit/README.md

 This tool performs a quick audit of the system.

 Has been tested on Ubuntu systems.
-Because of system calls, may not work on other distros, such as SUSE, RHE, etc.
+Does not work on Red Hat/CentOS.
+Support may be added in future releases.

 Checks for:
 * Applications with sticky bit set